Adjusting to the religious restrictions in Saudi Arabia can be challenging, and the desert-like climate will simply add to the culture shock.

-However, don’t be fooled by the sheer numbers of foreigners moving to Saudi Arabia: The desert kingdom is far from being an open, multicultural society; it’s rather one marked by strict rules and traditions, which those moving to Saudi Arabia should take into account.
+However, don’t be fooled by the sheer numbers of foreigners moving to Saudi Arabia.
+The desert kingdom is far from being an open, multicultural society; rather it is one marked by strict rules and traditions, which foreign residents should acknowledge.

 Moving to Saudi Arabia demands a high degree of flexibility and adaptability if you are not used to living in a restrictive society.
-Hospitality is held up as a great virtue by Saudis, but that does not mean the devout will tolerate behavior that is not in accordance with the teachings of the Quran.
-Foreigners moving to Saudi Arabia are expected to comply with the written and unwritten rules of local life.
+Hospitality is held up as a great virtue, but that does not mean the devout will tolerate behavior that is not in accordance with the teachings of the Quran, or their interpretation thereof.
+Foreigners are expected to comply with the written and unwritten rules of local life.
 However, it should be noted that some areas are more conservative than others.
 Riyadh can be considered the seat of Saudi adherence to Islamic culture whereas Jeddah, although following the way of Allah, is less intense than the capital.

-Among other things, expats moving to Saudi Arabia should be prepared for and ready to accept the following: Gender segregation is common in almost all public places, and women are very restricted in their freedom of movement and expression.
-However, King Abdullah recently granted Saudi women the right to vote and run in municipal elections as of 2015, and the hope is that the current king will further lessen the gender gap.
-An expatriate woman moving to Saudi Arabia may find these restrictions hard to cope with.
+Among other things, any expat should be prepared for and ready to accept the following: gender segregation is common in almost all public places, and women are very restricted in their freedom of movement and expression.
+However, the late king, Abdullah bin Abdul-Aziz, granted women the right to vote and run in municipal elections as of 2015, and the hope is that the current king will further lessen the gender gap.
+An expatriate woman moving to Saudi Arabia may nevertheless find these restrictions hard to cope with.

-As Saudis are very religious people, foreigners moving to Saudi Arabia are strongly advised to refrain from anything that might offend their hosts, such as consuming alcohol in public, dressing indecently (by Saudi standards) or openly practicing a religion other than Islam.
+As the kingdom is a very religious and conservative place, expats, especially non-Muslims, are strongly advised to refrain from anything that might offend their hosts, like consuming alcohol in public, dressing indecently (by local standards), or openly practicing a religion other than Islam.
 Moreover it is strictly forbidden to import or consume any kind of drug, alcohol, or pork meat.